Thangta03/GeminiAPI-for-youtube-transcript-summarize/README.md

-1, cần 1 app scrapping web để thu thập thông tin tự động 2, dùng chatgpt/bất cứ AI gì để tóm tắt thông tin, API 3, chuyển vid thành script
+Aiming:
+1, Get YouTube transcript
+2, Use Gemini API to summarize
+3, Merge the 2
+4, Use scrapping/crawling technique to summarize new/study/research

 The structure would connect:

-Storage with list of sites
+1, Storage with a list of sites

-Basic site scraper
+2, Basic site scraper

-Cleaning process to simplify scraped data into its simplest format
+3, Cleaning process to simplify scraped data into its simplest format

 Locally run LLM model (AI) is prompted with this data with instructions to either extract data or locate relevant elements’ sectors

-Second site scraper1, crawling: crawlee: command: npx crawlee create my-crawler27.2.2024 1, run youtube transcript, crawlee api for spiderum web /

-2, met vclvlcvclvll ngu da /
+Second site scraper1, crawling: crawlee: command: npx crawlee create my-crawler27.2.2024 1, run youtube transcript, crawlee api for spiderum web / 2, met vclvlcvclvll ngu da /
 3, chay dc youtube transcript api /
 4, bat dau du an
 - get transcript, summarize /
 + input: "nhap video url:" x<-